zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/od_cli.rst

 The On-Demand Private Proxy Client model communicates with an On-Demand Private Proxy Server model using the device key of the node containing the target On-Demand Private Proxy Server model instance.

+If present, the On-Demand Private Proxy Client model must only be instantiated on the primary element.

 Configurations
 **************